pypa/setuptools/changelog.d/README.rst

 .. tip::

-   See :file:`pyproject.toml` for all available categories (``tool.towncrier.type``).
+   See :file:`towncrier.toml` for all available categories (``tool.towncrier.type``).

 .. _Towncrier philosophy: